Pricing Novel Goods: Introduction

-\paragraph{Related literature.} As we already discussed above, the paper builds on the literature on mechanism design, starting with \cite{myerson_optimal_1981}, \cite{riley_optimal_1981}.
-There is also an important literature in dynamic mechanism design.
-In this literature, dynamic contracts may be optimal if buyers arrive over time \citep{gershkov_dynamic_2009,board_revenue_2016} or buyers' valuations change or buyers learn about their values over time \cite{baron_regulation_1984,courty_sequential_2000,battaglini_long-term_2005,eso_optimal_2007,board_durable-goods_2008,pavan_dynamic_2014,garrett_intertemporal_2016,ely_overbooking_2017}.
-However, starting from \cite{stokey_intertemporal_1979,conlisk_cyclic_1984} this literature has emphasized that if buyers' valuations are persistent over time, there is no benefit in delaying the trade, i.e., intertemporal price discrimination does not help a monopolist.
-Our work differs from this literature in two ways: it is the principal who learns about her type over time and she does so only once (in this sense, the model is static).
-In such situations however, we show that if the discount factor is sufficiently high, dynamic pricing, \emph{without commitment} to future prices, may be optimal.
+The sequential way buyer and seller learn their type also introduces the possibility of considering both static and dynamic mechanisms.
+Dynamic contracts may be optimal if buyers arrive over time \citep{gershkov_dynamic_2009,board_revenue_2016} or buyers' valuations change or buyers learn about their values over time \cite{baron_regulation_1984,courty_sequential_2000,battaglini_long-term_2005,eso_optimal_2007,board_durable-goods_2008,pavan_dynamic_2014,garrett_intertemporal_2016,ely_overbooking_2017}.
+Importantly for our results, starting from \cite{stokey_intertemporal_1979,conlisk_cyclic_1984} this literature has emphasized that if buyers' valuations are persistent over time, there is no benefit in delaying the trade, i.e., intertemporal price discrimination does not help a monopolist.
+Our work differs from this literature in two ways: it is the principal who learns about her type over time and she does so only once (making it, by definition, persistent).
+In such situations however, we show that if we focus on price mechanisms and the discount factor is sufficiently high, dynamic contracting can be optimal.